i4Trust/tutorials/Data-Service-Provider/README.md

 service provider does only need to know it has granted access to the specific organisation, but does not need to know anything about the user which finally accesses the service.

-As an example, for an organisation Happy Pets with EORI `EU.` being granted read access (the portal performs GET requests when accessing a certain entity) to all entities of type `DELIVERYORDER` for all attributes, and write access (the portal performs PATCH requests when updating certain attributes) for the attributes of `pta` and `pta`, such policy would look like the following:
+As an example, for an organisation Happy Pets with EORI `EU.EORI.NLHAPPYPETS` being granted read access (the portal performs GET requests when accessing a certain entity) to all entities of type `DELIVERYORDER` for all attributes, and write access (the portal performs PATCH requests when updating certain attributes) for the attributes of `pta` and `pta`, such policy would look like the following: